iaretechnician/barebones-masterserver-wiki/Master-Server-And-Modules.md

 :link: [**More info about creating modules**](https://github.com/alvyxaz/barebones-masterserver/wiki/Creating-Modules)

+ℹ️ Its recommended to have modules as children of `Master` component, because then you can save it as a prefab and use in other scenes when developing.

 ## Modifying/Extending Modules

 Modules are unity components, and can be **extended/modified by overriding their virtual methods**